 Zero tolerance for tickets

 Teens often fail to understand the significance of a ticket.
 Parents should teach them that tickets are more than a simple fine.
 Parents who add their teen driver to their existing policies have already seen their insurance bill go through the roof.
 A young driver with a ticket could make insurance unaffordable, jeopardizing the survival of the entire family.
-The first smart rule for your teenage driver is one that permanently revokes driving privileges in the event the teen gets a ticket (no questions asked).

 Watch out the first month